big-data-lab-team/stream-summarization/README.md

 3. `LTC` in `DataStreamCompression\LTC` is a simple implementation for Compress data by using Lightweight Temporal Compression(LTC) method.
 More detail, please read [Lightweight Temporal Compression of Microclimate Datasets](https://escholarship.org/uc/item/6zg2n1rh)

+4. `LTC-Manhattan` in `DataStreamCompression\LTC-Manhattan` is a method for Multi-parameters dataset.
+It is extention of `LTC` to compress dataset with Manhatten distance(between data).

+5. Working on --- `LTC-Euclidean` in `DataStreamCompression\LTC-Euclidean` is written for compressing Multi-parameters dataset which parameters are Interrelated.

 ## Installation

 1. Clone the project: